 This scoring term was coined shortly after the birdie scoring tag, basically following the bird theme.
 It describes a putt for a 3 on a par-5 hole or simply two strokes under par.
 You are an excellent golfer if you have some eagles in your card.

 Birdie is the term used to describe a hole completion when a player completed just a stroke under par.
 You are considered competitive enough if you have birdies in your scorecard.
+More on birdie in golf here.

 Now, let’s move over to when you’re hitting beyond par.